 There has been something of a recycling revolution in recent years with everything from vinyls to circuit boards finding their way back into commercial circulation under a new guise.
 It’s second nature to us to recycle materials like plastic and paper, but how does precious metal recycling work?
-Silver comes from non-renewable natural resources so can anything be done to recycle it?
+Fine silver comes from non-renewable natural resources so can anything be done to recycle it?

 Read on to find out more about recycled sterling silver, Aquila’s pledge and why now is the time to change...